occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Visual 3 exhibits the countries boasting the highest and lowest happiness scores in 2023.
+Visual 3 exhibits the countries reporting the highest and lowest happiness scores in 2023.
 The disparity between these two groups is substantial, with the highest scores exceeding double the lowest scores in the most extreme instance.
 Notably, the nations attaining the highest happiness scores are predominantly located in the European region, whereas those registering the lowest scores are primarily situated in the African region.
+Visual 3 highlights that the disparity is hinted to be regional.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_02.png"  width="700" height="500"> |
 |:--:|